glennj/exercism.io/awk/ocr-numbers/README.md

-# Ocr Numbers
+# OCR Numbers

-Welcome to Ocr Numbers on Exercism's AWK Track.
+Welcome to OCR Numbers on Exercism's AWK Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions